johnCavatelli/johnCavatelli.github.io/README.md

 ## Built using Three.js and shaders written in GLSL

+-Math for equally distributing eyes around the head -arrow key compatibility()
+-Scaling Of the eyes
+TODO:
+-Hover Effects
+-Zoom in at start
+-Add Tutorial Texture About Click and drag that disappears after rotate -About Page Background Shader
+-About Page Body
+-Blog Background Shader
+-Blog Page

+-Touch support for Garden

 To Run Locally:
 Clone Repo > open folder > npm i > npm run dev <3
 Utilizes Vite for runs/builds.
 See deployment action .github/workflows/action.yml